 - 3 tablespoons olive oil

-- Put the beans, onion and salt in a medium pot.
-Fill pot halfway with water and bring to a boil over high heat.
-Lower heat and simmer beans, covered, for 1 to 1½ hours, till just tender.
+- Cook The Dried Beans (if using): Put the beans, onion and salt in a medium pot.
+Fill the pot halfway with water and bring to a boil over high heat.
+Lower heat and simmer beans, covered, for 1 to 1 1/2 hours, till just tender.
 Drain water, discard onion, and set beans aside.

-- Heat olive oil in a large sauté over medium heat.
+- Make The Sauce for The Beans: Heat olive oil in a large sauté over medium heat.
 Add peppers and garlic and sauté, stirring, for about a minute, till garlic starts to turn golden.
 Add red onion, cumin and salt.
 Cook, stirring, about 3 minutes, till onion softens.
 Add cilantro, vinegar and water and cook for 2 minutes.
-Add the beans to the pan and gently stir to combine with the sauce.
+Add the drained beans (freshly cooked or canned) to the pan and gently stir to combine with the sauce.
 Turn heat down and simmer till beans are heated through, about 5 minutes.
 Divide the beans among four plates.

-- To sear the tuna, put 3 tablespoons olive oil in a large sauté pan over high heat till very hot but not smoking.
+- Sear the tuna: put 3 tablespoons olive oil in a large sauté pan over high heat till very hot but not smoking.
 Remove tuna from marinade and scrape off some of the excess marinade.
 Place the four steaks in the pan.
 You should hear a good sizzle.
 Sear the steaks for 1 minute per side.
 Plate tuna steaks on top of the beans.
 Enjoy!